 Design your script so that it’s more of an outline.

-Key benefits with this type of structure are that it can be easier to learn and use.
+The key benefits of this type of structure are that it can be easier to learn and use.
 Memorizing a list of paragraphs is much harder than learning an outline.
-Also, it’s easier to use when on a call because it’s more flexible which enables the sales person to move to different parts of the outline as the call goes in different directions than as planned.
+Also, it’s easier to use when on a call because it’s more flexible which enables the salesperson to move to different parts of the outline as the call goes in different directions than planned.

 Do not read your phone call scripts.